pivotal/blog/content/post/gp4k-kubebuilder-tdd.md

 intermittently failing tests by naming an object the same as another test’s object.
 To avoid this issue, we could instantiate a testenv for every test case.
-In order to run multiple testenvs, we would need to instantiate and wrangle multiple controller managers and associated `ReconcilerSpy`s and `reactive.Client`s.
+In order to run multiple testenvs, we would need to instantiate and wrangle multiple controller managers and associated `ReconcilerSpy` functions and `reactive.Client` objects.
 The more we thought about the complexity involved in such a test system, we missed the simplicity of our Operator SDK tests.
 Even with parallelism, each test case still would take about 5 seconds to run, well above our sub-second ideal.
 In addition, we started to question the value of using a real api-server.

 We wanted to get away from using the heavier testenv and instead strip things down to use a controller-runtime fake client and call `Reconcile()` directly.